spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

 the configurations for the URL can be restored back to default from the **Menu bar->View->Docks...->Reset docks**, or from the button in the **Toolbar** with the same name.

+There are keyboard shortcuts to activate most of the widgets.
+For example Entity tree is activated with Alt+1.

 Tab bar
 =======